-Michael and Julie Meissner – Founders; Executive Director and Ministry Director
+Michael and Julie Meissner – Founders; Executive Director and House Mom

-Michael and Julie have been married 23 years and have three children: Caleb, Courtney, and Joshua.
-Pastoring churches for 23 years in San Antonio, Colorado Springs, and Cypress, Michael is the founding pastor of LifeBridge Church in Cypress, and has an M.Div. from Concordia Seminary in St. Louis, MO.
+Michael and Julie have been married 25 years and have three children: Caleb, Courtney, and Joshua.
+Pastoring churches for over two decades in San Antonio, Colorado Springs, and Cypress, Michael is the founding pastor of LifeBridge Church in Cypress, and has an M.Div. from Concordia Seminary in St. Louis, MO.
 Michael has a passion for gardening, the outdoors, good conversation, and telling “dad” jokes.
-He can be found most days working in the garden or visiting with a neighbor.
+He can be found most days working in the garden, tending the barnyard animals, or visiting with a neighbor.

-Julie, with a B.A. in education from Concordia Texas, homeschools their children, is a trained spiritual director through Leadership Transformations Inc. and a member of the Evangelical Spiritual Directors Association.
+Julie, with a B.A. in education from Concordia Texas, is a trained spiritual director and a member of the Evangelical Spiritual Directors Association.
 She works as a Campus Staff Minister with InterVarsity Graduate and Faculty Ministries at Texas A&M University.
-Julie loves great books, inspiring art, nature, and cooking/eating with her Paleo friends.
-She can most likely be found helping the children in the home with their school work, cooking up dinner in the kitchen, or hiding in her prayer closet with Jesus.
+Julie loves great books, inspiring art, nature, and hanging out with her family.
+She can most likely be found with her nose in a book or writing a paper, since she is pursuing her MDiv from Fuller Theological Seminary.

 Their family has fostered children through Loving Houston, a YWAM ministry that provides Christian foster homes for street babies.
 They have taken numerous overseas mission trips to Nepal, Africa, and Belize, and worked extensively with local refugees from a variety of nations.
 One of their greatest delights was hosting four girls from the India Children’s Choir to live in their home for a month in 2004 and 2005.
 Together, they have a passion for helping women and children in vulnerable situations, especially refugees.
 The Meissners will live in Abba’s House to work daily with the refugees in residence.